 - Read trade magazines and websites: Online and print publications related to your business or trade can be a great source of information and give you an idea of what CRM software is popular in your industry.

-Sign Up for Free Trials
+Sign Up for Free Trials & Live Demos

 Things to look for during a CRM trial period: